zverok/zverok.github.io/_posts/2020-11-19-arg_defaults.md

 #  Reading evening.txt
 ```

-As was already said above, the context of evaluation is the same as for method body, and all default values are evaluated sequentally, so you can do this (and probably shouldn't!):
+As was already said above, the context of evaluation is the same as for method body, and all default values are evaluated sequentially, so you can do this (and probably shouldn't!):

 ```ruby
 class ArgsTracker